blbadger/blbadger.github.io/polynomial-roots.md

 ### Incrementing powers

 Maps of convergence using Newton's method display sensitivity to initial conditions: points arbitrarily nearby to each other in the complex plane may have very different times to convergence.
 In addition, the exponential powers of the input equation displays analagous behavior: small changes in exponent magnitude lead to large changes for which starting points find roots quickly.
-At $z^5-z^{1.0046}-1$ (right click to view in higher resolution)
+As $a$ is increased past 1, $z^5-z^{a}-1$ yields (right click to view in higher resolution)

 ![still]({{https://blbadger.github.io}}/newton-method/Newton_vanishing_still_083.png)

-and at $z^5-z^{1.0066}-1$

 ![still]({{https://blbadger.github.io}}/newton-method/Newton_vanishing_still_119.png)